PR0M3TH3AN/BitcoinConference2024-MeshtasticWorkshop/src/Script/Meshtastic Workshop Script.md

 Once connected, go to flasher.meshtastic.org and select the correct device that you have connected using the first drop down menu on the left.

-Then select the version of the firmware you with to install.
+Then select the version of the firmware you wish to install.
 I typically use the latest Stable version.

 And then select the Flash button on the right.